WHAT IS THIS?

 - potential or actual litigation;

-- disclosure, exchange of witness or expert evidence; and
+- disclosure, preparation or exchange of witness or expert evidence; or

 - Banks, building societies and finance companies, where you are their customer/debtor, who are clients of ours or from whom we are given or request information.